 We have now mostly automated updating the Credits page so that contributors get their attribution more quickly.

 We hope you understand that our desire with these changes is only to help protect the amazing community that has been built around Home Assistant.
-If you have any questions, please contact us via email, Twitter or Gitter.
+If you have any questions, please contact us via email, Twitter or Discord.